auriq/essentia_docs/source/tutorial/dataprocessingtutorials/in-memory-db.rst

 Vectors are a bit different.
 For each unique hash key, there is one vector of data.
 This is commonly used to store summary information about a key.
 In this example, we want to know the total amount of money each user spent, and we want to know the last article we imported.
 The attributes '+add' and '+last' accomplish this.

 There are many other attributes that can be used.
-See the :doc:`../../reference/tables/index`.
+For a full list, please see :doc:`../../reference/tables/index`.

 Importing data